Amirg7/JavaScript_Operators/README.md

 - What is the value of: a + str2?
 - What is the value of: a + isPresent?
 - What is the value of: a + firstName?
-- What is the value of: a + lastName?
+- What is the value of: a + firstName?

 Use the code above to test and print the results.